Little-God1983/DiffusionNexus.Installers/README.md

 ## Solution layout

+- `DiffusionNexus.Installers/DiffusionNexus.Installers.sln` – the single solution used locally and by the GitHub pipeline.
+It references all projects in this repository.
 - `Installer.Core` – domain models, manifest loader, logging utilities, and the mock installer engine.
 - `Installer.UI` – Avalonia desktop application that provides the MVVM UI and user interactions.
 - `Installer.Tests` – xUnit test project with unit coverage for the manifest loader and installer engine.